Liz Smith (journalist): Career

 Smith later moved to New York City, where she worked as a typist, proofreader, and reporter before she broke into the media world as a news producer for Mike Wallace at CBS Radio.
 She spent five years as a news producer for NBC-TV.
 She also worked for Allen Funt on Candid Camera.

 In the late 1950s, Smith worked as a ghostwriter for the "Cholly Knickerbocker" gossip column syndicated in the Hearst newspapers.
 After leaving that column in the early 1960s, she began working for Helen Gurley Brown as the entertainment editor for the American version of Cosmopolitan, later working simultaneously as Sports Illustrated's entertainment editor as well.
+Between 1971 and 1976, Smith was one of the ghostwriters behind "The Gossip Column" by Robin Adams Sloan, which was syndicated by King Features.

 On February 16, 1976, Smith began a self-titled gossip column for the New York Daily News.
 During the 1978 New York City newspaper strike, her Daily News editors asked her to appear daily on WNBC-TV's Live at Five, and she stayed with the program for eleven years.
 Her exposure on television made Smith a regular figure on the Manhattan social scene and provided fodder for her column, which had, by then, been syndicated to nearly seventy newspapers.
 She won an Emmy for her reporting on Live at Five for WNBC in 1985.

 Smith was hired by Fox Broadcasting Company heads Barry Diller and Rupert Murdoch to develop a talk show, with Roger Ailes as her producer.

 Smith was once reportedly the highest-paid print journalist in the United States.
 In 1991, shortly after her exclusive interviews with Ivana Trump at the time of her divorce from real-estate entrepreneur Donald Trump, Smith moved her column to New York Newsday, staying until that paper closed in 1995 and then continuing in both the Long Island Newsday and the New York Post simultaneously.
 She worked for Fox News for seven years and was last on Fox & Friends.
 She was the only columnist to ever have her column printed in three major New York City papers at the same time.

 In April 2005, Smith left Newsday following a contract dispute.
 The official discontinuation of her column came after several months of dispute among Smith, her lawyer David Blasband, and Newsday management.
 The matter was settled out of court and Smith continued at the New York Post and the Staten Island Advance.

-On February 24, 2009, the Post announced that the paper would stop running Smith's column effective February 26, 2009 as a cost-cutting measure.
+On February 24, 2009, the Post announced that the paper would stop running Smith's column effective February 26, 2009, as a cost-cutting measure.

 Smith, along with Lesley Stahl, Mary Wells Lawrence, and Joni Evans, was a founding member of wowOwow.com, a website for women to talk culture, politics, and gossip.

 Smith was honored as The New Jewish Home's Eight Over Eighty Gala 2016 honoree.